-Displaced 16c. by connex (1540s), from Middle French connexer, from Latin *connexare, a supposed frequentative of conectere (past participle stem connex-).
+Displaced 16c. by connex (1540s), from French connexer, from Latin *connexare, a supposed frequentative of conectere (past participle stem connex-).
 Connect was re-established from 1670s.

 A similar change took place in French, where connexer was superseded by connecter.
 Meaning "to establish a relationship" (with) is from 1881.
 Slang meaning "get in touch with" is attested by 1926, from telephone connections.
 Meaning "awaken meaningful emotions, establish rapport" is from 1942.
 Of a hit or blow, "to reach the target," from c.
 1920.
 Related: Connected; connecting; connectedness.